1946 Neath Rural District Council election

 An election to the Neath Rural District Council in West Glamorgan, Wales was held on 1 April 1946.
-It was preceded by the 1937 election, as no elections had been held 1940 and 1943 due to the Second World War, and followed by the 1949 election.
+It was preceded by the 1937 election, as no elections had been held in 1940 and 1943 due to the Second World War, and followed by the 1949 election.

 Overview of the results

 Having won control of the authority for the first time in 1934, Labour consolidated their position by winning a number of additional seats across the area with the Independent group, which previously controlled the authority, reduced to only six members.

 Candidates

 Labour, who had maintained a majority of seats on the Council since 1934, nominated almost a full slate of candidates; seven of whom were returned unpposed.

 A smaller number of Independent candidates stood than in previous years, although their number was boosted by Mary Elizabeth Davies, originally a Labour councillor at Coedffranc who had been elected as Independent Labour in 1937.
 She now stood as a non-party candidate.
 British Legion candidates contested both Coedffranc and Resolven.
 There were also a number of Communist candidates, including Alun Thomas who had recently taken the Coedffranc county council seat from Labour.